BF theory explanation of the entropy for rotating isolated horizons: Abstract

 \section{Abstract}

 In this paper, the isolated horizons with rotation are considered.
 It is shown that the symplectic form is the same as that in the nonrotating case.
 As a result, the boundary degrees of freedom can be also described by an SO$(1,1)$ BF theory.
-The entropy satisfies the Bekenstein-Hawking area law with the same Barbero-Immirzi parameter.
+The entropy of the rotating isolated horizon satisfies the Bekenstein-Hawking area law with the same Barbero-Immirzi parameter.

-\keywords{ Loop quantum gravity, rotating isolated horizon, BF theory }
+\keywords{ Loop quantum gravity; rotating isolated horizon; BF theory }